-Here it is…my favorite garlic mashed potatoes recipe.
+Here it is…my favorite recipe for garlic mashed potatoes.
 I have tested and tweaked this recipe many, many times.
 And this is the best.
 I love garlic mashed potatoes.
 I serve them with so many different meals, pot roast, roasted chicken and turkey, meatloaf, my favorite meatballs au poivre, etc. They are so creamy and delicious.
 Simply put, they just make me happy.

 I use regular white Idaho potatoes for this recipe, but feel free to use yukon gold as well.
 Both will yield super delicious, super creamy mashed potatoes.
 They go great with meatloaf, meatballs, or whatever you want to serve them with.
 If garlic isn’t your thing, no worries my friend.
 Just omit the garlic from the recipe.
 But more importantly, why isn’t garlic your thing?
 C’mon, really.